rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ### Memory Model
 The `AV Sync` `HAL` will own any memory that it creates.
 The `Caller` will own any memory that it creates.

-The `avsync_soc_push_frame`() is responsible to allocate memory for video frames but it should also free this memory if in case sync push frame operation fails.
+The `avsync_soc_push_frame`() is responsible to allocate memory for video frames metadata but it should also free this memory if in case sync push frame operation fails.

 ### Power Management Requirements
 This interface is not required to be involved in power management.